(Or at least make it a lot easier!)

 3. Make your phone YOUR phone: personalize and customize

 Most people use there phones for pretty much the same tasks every day, calling, texting or emailing usually the same 4 or 5 people every time, taking photos, accessing music and creating/ checking calendar events.
-The iPhone is a very customizable phone but very few people choose to make the few changes required to make their day-to-day life so much easier.
+The iPhone is a very customisable phone but very few people choose to make the few changes required to make their day-to-day life so much easier.

 For example, wouldn’t everyone love a personal assistant who fields our calls and only alerts us if the call is from someone we deem important enough to interrupt our well-earned lunch-break?
 The ‘Do not disturb’ feature allows you to do just that.
 You can set it to block call alerts between say 1pm and 2pm unless the call is from someone on your ‘favorites’ list.
 This feature can be customised to your needs and is something everyone should use at least once in a while!
 To access this feature go to Settings > Do Not Disturb.